Tapanhaz/Shoonya-Websocket/README.md

 It will automatically handle resubscription to all tokens after a temporary network failure

 N.B -> Not supported disconnection > 10 minutes for now.
+N.B -> Check the develop branch.
+I will merge that branch soon.

 # Example waiting for connection to be properly established before subscribing to tokens